xhailey/big-data-processing-toolbox/README.md

 Step 1 - Install master

-The Spark master Helm chart produces one stateful set and one service.
+The Spark master Helm chart produces one configMap, one stateful set and one service.

       helm install master helm/spark/master

 Step 2 - Install worker

-The Spark worker Helm chart produces one stateful set and one service.
+The Spark worker Helm chart produces one configMap, one stateful set and one service.

 a.
 Use the following command to find the external IP address of the `spark-service`.